 Born on October 16, 1940, in Detroit, DeBusschere became a hometown schoolboy legend, leading both the basketball and baseball teams at Austin Catholic High School to championships.
 Only three years after the basketball team was formed, he led it to a state title.
 The championship game featured a legendary match-up with another future NBA all-star, Chet Walker.
 DeBusschere also pitched the baseball team to the city title.
 Beyond the school yard the tall right-hander pitched a local team to a national junior baseball crown.
 Highly recruited by major colleges, he opted to stay home and attend the University of Detroit.
 There, DeBusschere led the hoop squad to its first postseason appearances, the National Invitational Tournament in his sophomore and junior years (1960 and 1961), and a berth in the 1962 NCAA tourney in his senior year.
 In the process DeBusschere earned numerous accolades that included All-American recognition as a sophomore, junior, and senior.
 On the diamond DeBusschere earned All-American honors as a pitcher, leading the Titans baseball squad to three NCAA appearances.
 He was sought after by both major-league baseball and the NBA, but the hometown Tigers were unwilling to allow him to also play pro basketball (he had been drafted by the Detroit Pistons) and he signed with the Chicago White Sox, getting a $75,000 signing bonus.

 DeBusschere’s professional careers got off to fast starts in 1962.
 Pitching for the Single-A Savannah/Lynchburg White Sox in the South Atlantic League (the team changed home cities in August because of racial unrest), the 21-year-old right-hander compiled a 10-1 record.
 Starting 14 games and completing seven, DeBusschere had an earned-run average of 2.49 and struck out 93 in 94 innings.
-That performance earned him a late-season call-up by the White Sox, and he pitched 18 innings in 12 games with no decisions and an ERA of 2.00.
+That performance earned him a call-up by the White Sox.
+In total, he pitched 18 innings in 12 games with no decisions and an ERA of 2.00 with the big league club.
 From there he went to the NBA, where as a forward he averaged 12.7 points and 8.7 rebounds per game for a Pistons team that made the NBA playoffs.
 There DeBusschere really shined, averaging 20.0 points and 15.8 rebounds though the Pistons were eliminated by the St. Louis Hawks in the first round.
 The versatile 6-foot-6 forward’s impressive play earned him a spot on the NBA all-rookie team.

 Barely missing a beat, DeBusschere returned to baseball in 1963, and pitched the entire year with the White Sox, finishing 3-4 with a 3.09 ERA.
 DeBusschere’s second year (1963-64) with the Pistons was far less successful as injuries limited him to only 15 games.
 The Pistons also struggled, finishing 23-59 and missing the playoffs.
 In 1964 he was assigned to the White Sox’ Triple-A club in Indianapolis. where he won 15 games and lost eight, tying for third in the league in wins and posting an ERA of 3.93.
 The hard-throwing right-hander seemed to be coming into his own, validating the 1963 scouting report that called him “big and strong with fireball and better than average curve,” and adding, “Once he gets control he will be a real good pitcher.
 An all-sports star with lots of poise.”
 Not surprisingly, by this time both the White Sox and the Pistons were putting increasing pressure on DeBusschere to drop one sport and concentrate on the other, with each believing that his considerable potential would never be reached as long as his focus was split.